pradip647/ionic2-googleplus-login/README.md

 ### Web Client Id
 If you want to get an idToken or serverAuthCode back from the Sign In Process, you will need to pass the client ID for your project's web application.
-This can be found on your project's API credentials page on the Google Developer's Console (https://console.developers.google.com/).
+This can be found on your project's API credentials page on the [Google Developer's Console](https://console.developers.google.com/).

 #### Installation
 cordova plugin add cordova-plugin-googleplus --save --variable REVERSED_CLIENT_ID=myreversedclientid (myreversedclientid known as iOS URL scheme)